turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:13094][end:16768]] We're in the Active Inference for the Social Sciences course.
 [[start:16934][end:22796]] I'm Daniel Friedman, and this is going to be a lecture on collective behavior.

-00:22 [[start:22988][end:35572]] Now of course, disclaimers could abound and there's so many ways to go about this topic of collective behavior that in duality, in enactment, I really hope it is multi scale and collective.
+00:22 [[start:22988][end:35572]] Now of course, disclaimers could abound and there are so many ways to go about this topic of collective behavior that in duality, in enactment, I really hope it is multi-scale and collective.
 [[start:35716][end:42104]] I'm really looking forward to your comments and your engagement with this area, with this lecture, with this course.
 [[start:42222][end:48670]] So if you're watching Live, you can add comments into the live chat or questions and I'll check them out at the end.
 [[start:49040][end:59330]] Also in the YouTube live chat and in the video description, there is a link to where you can submit questions for all of the teachers of this course.